tessel/t2-firmware/README.md

 ```

 That should be it!
 Don't worry about the final warning at the bottom - it doesn't seem to affect anything.

+Note that this only updates the firmware on the SAMD21 coprocessor.
+You will need to [update OpenWrt on the SoC](https://github.com/tessel/t2-cli#updating) separately.
+[Eventually](https://github.com/tessel/t2-cli/issues/109) this process will be integrated as the `tessel update` command.

 # T2 Hardware API